 Butterfly is the most physically demanding swimming stroke as it requires tremendous power and strength.
-The undulating body action combined with the powerful leg kick is tiring enough, then combine it with breathing and recovering your arms over the water at the same time and you have a swimming stroke that even Michael Phelps finds tough compared with the other three strokes!
+The undulating body action combined with the powerful leg kick is tiring enough.
+It combines it with breathing and simultaneously recovering your arms over the water, and you have a swimming stroke that even Michael Phelps finds tough compared with the other three strokes!

-As a thirteen year old female your body is still developing its own strength and power and will go on growing and developing for a few more years to come.
-Your butterfly stroke technique will grow and develop along with you, as long as you continue to swim regularly.
+As a thirteen-year-old female, your body is still developing its strength and power and will continue growing and developing for a few more years.
+Your butterfly stroke technique will grow and develop with you as long as you continue to swim regularly.

-to getting your butterfly stamina to match that of your other strokes is to train it more than the other strokes.
-It sounds obvious but any athlete of a multi discipline event will tell you it is more important to train your weakness.
-Most competitive swimmers specialise in one swimming stroke but the individual medley swimmer has to be strong in all four swimming strokes and they will always have a weakness.
+The key to getting your butterfly stamina to match your other strokes is to train it more than the other strokes.
+Any athlete of a multi-discipline event will tell you it is more important to train your weakness.
+Most competitive swimmers specialise in one swimming stroke, but the individual medley swimmer has to be strong in all four swimming strokes, and they will always have a weakness.

 It is important to focus on the intensity of your butterfly swims and not just your technique.
-Combining some short distance sprint work with long distance swimming will help boost your stamina.
-Maybe swim an IM as part of your training but do double the distance for butterfly, so then your standard butterfly distance will begin to become easier.
+Combining some short-distance sprint work with long-distance swimming will help boost your stamina.
+Maybe swim an IM as part of your training, but double the distance for butterfly, so your standard butterfly distance will begin to become easier.

-In a nutshell, you must push your boundaries and take yourself out of your comfort zone and your strength and stamina will grow.
-It is an old saying but, no pain no gain!
+In a nutshell, you must push your boundaries and take yourself out of your comfort zone; your strength and stamina will grow.
+It is an old saying, no pain, no gain!

-Before you take any of my advice and put it into practice, you must firstly consult your swimming coach.
+Before you take my advice and put it into practice, you must consult your swimming coach.
 He or she will know best how to apply it.
-More importantly you must respect your age and your young developing body.
-It has much growing and developing left to do and sometimes punishing it too much can do more harm than good.
+More importantly, you must respect your age and your young developing body.
+It has much growing and developing left to do; sometimes, punishing it too much can do more harm than good.